VOICE OF DETROIT: The city's independent newspaper, unbossed and unbought

 Hitman Nate Boone Craft

 In Lewis’ case, then Sgt.
-Gilbert Hill covered up the involvement of the owner and occupants of a white Lincoln Mark IV in the July 31, 1976 killing of Detroit police officer Gerald Sypitkowski, attested to by eyewitnesses in a Detroit Free Press story published ONE DAY after the event.
+Gilbert Hill covered up the involvement of the owner and occupants of a white Lincoln Mark IV in the July 31, 1976 killing of Detroit police officer Gerald Sypitkowski, Their involvement was attested to by eyewitnesses including Sypitkowski’s partner Dennis Van Fleteren in a Detroit Free Press story published ONE DAY after the event.

 Hill went on to target Lewis instead, who has so far served 41 years of a juvenile life without parole sentence for the Sypitkowski killing.